taimurhassan/crc/README.md

 We would like to thank Guillem Brasó and his team for their excellent contribution towards developing [time-aware neural solver for multi-object tracking](https://github.com/dvl-tum/mot_neural_solver).
 Apart from this, we would like to thank Simon Graham and his team for their excellent work in releasing [HoVer-Net](https://github.com/vqdang/hover_net) and the original implementation of their performance metrics related to CRC nucleus segmentation and classification.
 Our codebase is extensively derived from these two repos, and as a token of our appreciation, we have acknowledged and cited their works in our manuscript.

 ## Citation
-Currently the paper related to this work is under review.
-Therefore, until it is published, you **MUST** cite the following paper if you use this codebase (or any part of it) in your research:
+If you use this codebase (or any part of it) in your research then you **MUST** cite the following paper:

 ```
 @article{Hassan2021Cancer,
   title   = {A Dilated Residual Hierarchically Fashioned Segmentation Framework for Extracting Gleason Tissues and Grading Prostate Cancer from Whole Slide Images},